Written by Michele Wheat

 In the United States, someone requires blood every two seconds.
 Whether whole, red cells, platelets and/or plasma, nearly 21 million blood components are transfused every year for surgeries, cancer treatments, chronic illnesses, traumatic injuries, etc. But blood is something we often take for granted until we see or unfortunately lose it, thus donating it is often not top of mind for many.
 What’s more, one of the main reasons why people don’t give blood is due to lack of education about its importance… this is why National Blood Donor Month is so vital to our overall society’s health.

-General Information & Statistics
+General Information & Statistics About Blood Donation

 Blood is an anatomical necessity; it circulates our bodies, delivering oxygen and nutrients to our cells and diverting metabolic waste products away from them.
 It is fundamental in sustaining life, especially since there is no substitute for it.
 Blood cannot be made or manufactured; it is an invaluable resource completely reliant on volunteers who are willing (and eligible) to donate.
 This is why according to the World Health Organization [WHO], “blood is the most precious gift that anyone can give to another person- the gift of life.
 A decision to donate your blood can save a life, or even several if your blood is separated into its components- red cells, platelets and plasma.”